-Temperature (cold chain) monitoring whitepaper¶
+Temperature (cold chain) monitoring whitepaper

-We support temperature monitoring in:
+We offer temperature monitoring with:

 - different precision possibilities